 |Inner JOIN||This type of JOIN is the most common type.
 It is used to get the intersected set of data from the tables based on the JOIN condition.|

 |Outer JOIN||It is also known as Full Outer JOIN.
 Query with this type of JOIN is used to all the records from the tables.
 The resultant table will state NULL wherever the JOIN condition is not matched.|

 |Left JOIN||Left JOIN is used to fetch all the records from the left table.
 In the resultant structure, it contains data for the right side table columns if match found or NULL otherwise.|

 |Right JOIN||Right JOIN is used to fetch all the records from the right side table.
 In the resultant structure, it contains data for the left side table columns if match found or NULL otherwise.|

-Using inner join, I combine the two table tbl_links and tbl_tags to read the data from both the table.
+Using inner join, I combine the two tables tbl_links and tbl_tags to read the data from both tables.